Patterns in Shi tableaux and Dyck paths: Introduction

 The systematic investigation of patterns in permutations and more generally in words began in the 70s with the work of Knuth on sorting permutations using data structures \cite{knuth-art-I}, and later with the work of Simion and Schmidt \cite{restrpermut-85}.
 In the last decade the study of patterns in permutations and words has grown explosively (see \cite{combperm-bona-04, kitaev-book-11}) and has been extended in the context of various other structures such as set partitions, trees, lattice paths, fillings of Young diagrams, just to name a few.
 For instance, in \cite{spiridonov-fpsac} Spiridonov considered a notion of pattern occurrence for binary fillings of grid shapes, which naturally generalizes permutation pattern occurrence as follows: an occurrence of a pattern in a filling of a grid shape $T$ is a filling of a sub-shape (or {\em minor shape}) $S$ of $T$, obtained by removing some rows and columns of $T$ (see Figure~\ref{fig:grid_pattern} for two such examples).

-In a totally different context, Bacher et al. in \cite{dyckpp-14} considered a notion of pattern occurrence for Dyck paths,\, i.e., paths on the discrete plane from $(0,0)$ to $(2n,0)$, $n\in\mathbb{N}$, consisting of up-steps $\U\!\!:\!(1,1)$ and down-steps $\D\!\!:\!(1,-1)$ never going below the $x$-axis.
+In a totally different context, the authors in \cite{dyckpp-14} and \cite{dmtcs:2334} considered a notion of pattern occurrence for Dyck paths,\, i.e., paths on the discrete plane from $(0,0)$ to $(2n,0)$, $n\in\mathbb{N}$, consisting of up-steps $\U\!\!:\!(1,1)$ and down-steps $\D\!\!:\!(1,-1)$ never going below the $x$-axis.
 The pattern occurrence is defined by deleting $U$ and $D$-steps so that the resulting path is again a Dyck path (with fewer steps).
 See Figure~\ref{fig:dyckpatt} for an example of a Dyck path and a pattern occurrence.

 Inspired by \cite{dyckpp-14} and \cite{spiridonov-fpsac}, we introduce a notion of patterns for the so called {\em Shi tableaux}, which are structures defined in \cite{FVT13} to encode dominant regions of the ($m$-extended) Shi arrangement.
 For $m=1$ Shi tableaux can easily be described as binary fillings of certain Young diagrams.
 More precisely, a {\em Shi tableau} of size $n$ is a binary filling with $\bullet$ or $\circ$ of a staircase Young diagram of shape $(n,n-1,\ldots,1)$, satisfying the property that if a cell contains $\bullet$ then all cells above and to its left contain $\bullet$.
 It is straightforward to see (cf. Figure~\ref{fig:dyckshi}) that Shi tableaux of size $n$ biject to Dyck paths of semilength $n+1$.